linuxkit/linuxkit/docs/yaml.md

 so it can be tested reliably for continuous delivery.

 Components are specified as Docker images which are pulled from a registry during build if they are not available locally.
+See [image-cache](./image-cache.md) for more details on local caching.
 The Docker images are optionally verified with Docker Content Trust.
 For private registries or private repositories on a registry credentials provided via `docker login` are re-used.